isaiahjonesjr/ChicagoMusicEventsScraper/README.md

 # Chicago Music Events Scraper

 This project is a web scraper built with Node.js that fetches and displays upcoming music events from various venues in Chicago.
-Currently, it scrapes events from Andy's Jazz Club and Through the Record Shop websites.
+Currently, it scrapes events from Andy's Jazz Club  Through the Record Shop (Dorians jazz club), and the Hungry Brain.
+This is an ongoing project.

 ## Features